morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * considered *tractable*
 	* a solution may exist, but it would take a prohibitively long time to compute

 * A *hard* problem is one where the lower bound is defined by $\Omega$(c$^n$) (exponential)

+# Non-determinism
+* a Non-deterministic computer is one that can...
+	* 'guess' the correct solutions to a problem from among all possible solutions
+	* OR widely parallel computer that can simultaneously test all possible solutions (must be in polynomial time)
+* A Non-deterministic algorithm is one that runs on a non-deterministic machine in polynomial time
+	* a problem in **NP: Non-deterministic Polynomial**
+* Solving?
+	* Two step process
+		* 1. non deterministic process that generates a possible solution
+		* 2. look at outcome of the first step and decide if it's a real solution to the problem
+*